brandur/org/drafts/alerting.md

 because that was the most obvious symptom of the problem.
 Upon closer study, we realized that the job queue only bloated because the time to lock a job was increasing, so that lock time became a more obvious candidate for an alert.
-But going in even further, we realized that it was the number of dead tuples in an index's B-tree that was affecting the lock time, so that number seemed even more appropriate.
-But in a job queue with fairly constant throughput, the number of dead tuples in the index is a direct function of oldest transaction in the system, so in the end we settled on that as the most optimal fit for an alarm.
+But going in even further, we realized that the reason lock time degraded was almost always due to an old transaction somewhere in the system, so we started alerting on that.
+After even more time passed, we noticed lock degradation that was unrelated to oldest transaction, so we started alerting on the number of dead tuples in the table, which is directly correlated to lock time and an early warning for when the system starts degrading for any reason.

 ### Minimize External Services (#external-services)